White Savage: Production

-White Savage had been the original title for Montez's first starring vehicle, South of Tahiti (1941).

-Arabian Nights was so popular that Universal commissioned two follow-up movies to star Montez, Hall and Sabu – White Savage and Cobra Woman.
+White Savage had been the original title for Maria Montez's first starring vehicle, South of Tahiti (1941).
+Arabian Nights was so popular that Universal commissioned two follow-up movies to star Montez, Jon Hall and Sabu: White Savage and Cobra Woman.
 Gene Lewis wrote the original script for White Savage.
 Montez's costumes in some scenes were considered to be too skimpy, requiring those scenes to be cut.

 Reception

 Diabolique said "Not as well known as Montez's later camp classic Cobra Woman (1944) (to be fair, all her American films are camp classics), White Savage is actually a better movie – Montez and Hall seem to genuinely like each other (not always the case in their films), Richard Brooks’ script is clever and there's plenty of action and gorgeous photography."